How to Build Simple React App (Part 1)

 npm install -g create-react-app

-Position yourself into a folder in which you want to create the application and simply do following:
+Position yourself into a folder in which you want to create the application and simply do the following:

 create-react-app react-todo